-- Best camera: There’s a lot to love about Apple’s iPhone 11 Pro, but what makes the phone truly special is its cameras.
+- Best overall value: The iPhone 12 is a solid, well-designed device that will perform pretty much any task.
+It’s cheaper than the S21 Ultra, but still packs a punch (and it looks good, too).
+There’s a lot to love about Apple’s iPhone 11 Pro, but what makes the phone truly special is its cameras.
 These ultra-wide, wide, and telephoto lenses can capture every detail with crisp clarity.
 Apple’s amazing Deep Fusion and Smart HDR will help make every photo look like it was taken by a pro.

-- Best budget Android phone: The Google Pixel 3a gives you premium performance for a budget price.
+- Best budget Android phone: If you don’t want to pay more than $500 for a new phone, check out the Google Pixel 4a.
+This device sells for about $350, but it still manages to provide premium-level features.
+The Google Pixel 3a gives you premium performance for a budget price.
 You’ll get plenty of processing power for gaming, browsing, and editing the photos you take on the Pixel 3a’s fantastic camera.

 - Best budget iPhone: The iPhone SE 2020 is a truly affordable phone from Apple that doesn’t skimp on the important stuff.
 It runs on the same processor as the iPhone 11 Pro but costs less than half as much.

 - Best phone with a stylus: The Samsung Note 20 Ultra is the perfect machine for creatives and anybody else who covets a powerhouse of a phone.
 This big phone has it all, including a beautifully designed and highly functional S Pen.